surveysolutions/docs/content/faq/instructions-for-translators.md

 +++
-title = "Instructions for the Translators of the Survey Solutions Interface" keywords = [""] date = 2021-06-07T00:00:00Z
+title = "Instructions for the Translators of the Survey Solutions Interface" keywords = [""] date = 2021-08-19T00:00:00Z
 +++

 * You receive a single Excel file and these instructions.
 You deliver just the translated Excel file.
 * Do not rename the spreadsheet.
 Do not convert to any other file format.
 * Translate text from column E (titled **_INVARIANT_**) to column F (titled with your language).
+* If you can't translate the original text for any reason, the translation should be left **blank** (do not copy text from column E to column F in this case).
 * Do not modify any other text/cells anywhere else in the spreadsheet, even if there is a typo in the original text (feel free to notify about any discovered typos or problems in your email message, but not in this file).
 * Do not add or remove any lines.
 * Do not distort the HTML tags, such as: **&#60;br/&#62;**
 * Do not touch anything inside the curly brackets {}, for example *"{value}"* must remain *"{value}"* , do not translate the word *"value"* inside the curly brackets.
-* Pay attention to details.
-There may be very similar terms with minute differences.
+* Some texts may contain terms in dual curly brackets {{}}, for example *"{{count}} interviews will be approved."*.
+Maintain the nesting in the translation.
+Do not reduce to {}.
 * The translation **MUST HAVE** all the same entries {0}, {1}, ... as the original!
 (If there were three in the original, must be the same three mentioned in the translation).
 The order of mentioning may be changed, however, for example: